 Gold in the Cloud

-Regardless of whether Microsoft has reached the scale of AWS, what's clear is that cloud-based businesses are the future of software licensing and online advertising.
+Regardless of whether Microsoft has reached AWS's scale, what's clear is that cloud-based businesses are the future of software licensing and online advertising.

 Wealth in an Ecosystem

-I sort of see the LinkedIn acquisition as a way for Microsoft to find both potential customers and talent for their ecosystem.
+I see LinkedIn acquisition as a way for Microsoft to find both potential customers and talent for their ecosystem.
 It's also a way for them to move beyond failed attempts at acquiring Facebook and integrating Yammer.